tntblockman/Divide-by-Zero-Modpack/README.md

 * Dungeons are not what they seem
 * Day and night time cycles are doubled

 We’re always open to ideas/suggestions from the public as to what to add or change to future versions of pack.
-But keep these main pack objectives in mind when suggesting ideas on the forum;
+But keep these main pack objectives in mind when suggesting ideas on the forum(soon) or [issue page](https://github.com/tntblockman/TnTpack-Modpack/issues);

 * RF(power) is to be kept to a minimum.
 * Power mostly focused with EU and pressure (PneumaticCraft).